 The Commissioner may also ask for a briefing or explanation from the force.

-The Commissioner is responsible for any complaints that relate to the Chief Constable in his personal capacity.
+The Commissioner is responsible for any complaints that relate to the Chief Constable in her personal capacity.
 All other complaints are sent onto the ‘appropriate authority’, which for most complaints is the Force, but for very serious complaints would be the Independent Office of Police Complaints.

 About Merseyside Police